hypervel/hypervel.org/docs/docs/helpers.md

     $url = url('user/profile', [1]);

-If no path is provided, an `Illuminate\Routing\UrlGenerator` instance is returned:
+If no path is provided, an `Hypervel\Router\UrlGenerator` instance is returned:

     $current = url()->current();